 The next morning we reached Ahmedabad on time and a pre-arranged taxi drove us to the “Desert Coursers”, on the edge of the Little Rann of Kutch (Zainabad).
 We reached Desert Coursers by noon and enjoyed a simple but delicious gujarati lunch at the property.

 After Lunch and a quick rest, we went on our first excursion into the Little Rann.
 The moment we entered the Little Rann, we were greeted by a large herd of Asiatic Wild Ass.
-During the course of the evening, we also encountered a lone Indian Fox, few Neelgai’s and a wild boar family.
+During the course of the evening, we also encountered a lone Indian Fox, a few Neelgai’s and a wild boar family.

 To end the day, we had dinner in the middle of the Little Rann with the full moon illuminating the entire landscape.

 28 Nov 2012 : Day 2

 Next morning, we went to the nearby marshland to check out the winter migrants.
 It was a magical experience; sun emerging from the horizon, swallows zigzagging the sky and the waterbody brimming with flamingoes and Pelicans.

 We spend the entire morning birding at the marsh and the surrounding fields, returning to the Desert Coursers only by lunch time where we were lucky to spot a Pallid Scops Owl.

 Post lunch, we left for Ahmedabad by taxi.
 We took a longer route to check out the Sun Temple at Modhera and Rani ki vav (Step well) at Patan along with the Patan Patola Heritage Museum.

 We reached Ahmedabad by evening and spend a few hours window shopping before boarding the overnight bus to Junagadh.

 29 Nov 2012 – 30 Nov 2012 : Day 3 – 4

 We reached Junagadh by five in the morning and took a local taxi to the Gir National Park.
 Our accommodation and Safari booking was taken care by Asian Adventures (http://www.asianadventures.net/).
 The next two days were spent birding and wildlife spotting.

 01 Dec 2012 : Day 5